MyMunna/JavaAssignment-100485/README.md

 Course: BBT 2202 – Advanced Object Oriented Programming

 PROJECT DESCRIPTION
-A beginner-friendly JavaFX + PostgreSQL + JDBC application that allows a user to:
+JavaFX + PostgreSQL + JDBC application that allows a user to:
 - Add products (name, quantity, price)
 - Load and view all products in a TableView
 - Update stock quantity for an existing product
 - See a product name shown in red when its quantity is 0

+Additionally
+- CSS styling to the JavaFX scene.
+- delete product functionality.
+- search by product name.
+- stronger validation, such as preventing negative values.

 TECHNOLOGIES
 - Java (plain, no Maven / no Gradle)